linode/docs/docs/websites/cms/install-wordpress-using-wp-cli-on-ubuntu-18-04/index.md

 ### Update WordPress

-You can update your blog through the following commands:
+You can update your blog through the following commands.
+The first command updates the files.
+The second one completes the database upgrade.

     sudo -u www-data wp core update
     sudo -u www-data wp core update-db

-The first command updates the files.
-The second one completes the database upgrade.

 ## Conclusion

-You have installed and can now further configure WP-CLI.
+You can now further configure WP-CLI.
 These commands are just the tip of the iceberg about how you can manage WordPress from the command line.
-Write or edit posts, perform database queries, manage user capabilities, manage cron events, import or export content, manage attachments and even manage multi-site installations are all now available to you through a few, quick and practical keystrokes.
+Write or edit posts, perform database queries, manage user capabilities, manage `cron` events, import or export content, manage attachments, and even manage multi-site installations are all now available to you through a few, quick and practical keystrokes.
 You have refined WordPress management and conserved valuable time.
-Sweet!